ioptyu2/the_ctrl_freaks/README.md

 ![Screenshot of Geobyte quiz homepage](https://raw.githubusercontent.com/ioptyu2/the_ctrl_freaks/dhiviya/Geobyte_ss.png)

 ## Project Description
-Geobyte is an educational app which tests students on their geographic general knowledge.
-It targets Key Stage 3 and 4 students.
+GEOBYTE is an educational app which tests students on their geographical knowledge.
+It targets Key Stage 3 students.

 ### Key Features
 The app consists of the following features: